jun9/one-click-hugo-cms/site/content/_index.md

 subtitle: Support sustainable farming while enjoying a cup
 image: img/about-direct-sourcing.jpg
 blurb:
-  heading: Why Kaldi?
+  heading: Why Y0NG?
-  text: Kaldi is the coffee store for everyone who believes that great coffee
+  text: This is only a test.
+Don't believe anything on this page.
+Kaldi is the
-    shouldn't just taste good, it should do good too.
+    coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
 We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
 intro:
   heading: What we offer
   text: Kaldi is the ultimate spot for coffee lovers who want to learn about their